Panel Session: Concealed in Plain Sight

 Transcribing transitional justice data between remembrance and erasure

-When peace finally comes and weapons cool down, an inevitable emotional weight blankets new seeds of hope planted within furrows of our memory traces.
-Public memory spans generations and as such weaves the past into the everyday existence of post-conflict society in Bosnia and Herzegovina.
-The framework of the judicial archives can serve not only as a tool for facing contested narratives and prevention of future similar atrocities, but also as an integral part of transforming fragmented sites of remembrance into visible experiential episodes.
+When peace finally comes and weapons are lowered, an inevitable emotional weight blankets the new seeds of hope planted within the furrows of our memory.
+Public memory spans generations and, as such, weaves the past into the everyday existence of post-conflict society in Bosnia and Herzegovina.

-This panel will deliver four case-study lectures to create a poignant visual narrative, followed by panel discussion to facilitate a dialog beyond the ordinary expectations of memorialization.
+The framework of the judicial archives serves not only as a tool for facing contested narratives and preventing similar atrocities in the future, but also as an integral part of transforming fragmented sites of remembrance into visible experiential episodes.
+This panel will deliver four case-study lectures to create a poignant visual narrative, followed by a panel discussion to facilitate a dialogue beyond the ordinary expectations of memorialisation.

 Bitter Land: Mapping the Hidden Gravesites of the Yugoslav Wars